paulh002/sdrberry/README.md

 # sdrberry
-Raspberry pi SDR tranceiver / fronted using lvgl gui !!!
+Raspberry pi SDR tranceiver / fronted using lvgl gui (requires Pi 4 Model B with a 5 or 7 inch 800x480 touchscreen) !!!
 This is an ongoing project code only for information purpose only.
 The main goal for this project is to learn about c++ programming, liquid dsp, and for most the use of the GUI toolkit LVGL v8 Functionalit is in beta currently